 Supporting Joint Discomfort and Chronic Pain with LED Pain Management

 Chronic joint pain often comes from a mix of inflammation, wear and tear, and poor blood flow to the area.
 LED pain management uses targeted light to address several of these factors at once.
 As circulation improves, more oxygen and nutrients can reach the tissues that support your joints.
-At the same time, light can help quiet some of the cellular signals that keep inflammation active.
+At the same time, light can help quiet some of the cellular signals that keep inflammation active, an effect UCLA Health links to reduced pain and inflammation.

 People with long-standing knee, hip, or shoulder discomfort often describe a gradual shift.
 Movements that once felt sharp or tight can become easier and more fluid.
 While every case is different, LED pain management gives providers another non-drug tool to support comfort without overwhelming the rest of the body.